kiba/Writings/atg/chp5_goodies_from_earth.md

 "Are we allowed to contact whoever made it?" another analyst asked.

 "No, you cannot.
 I mean it absolutely that you cannot speak of this to anyone, not even to ask questions.
-Whatever go in this room, stay in this room."
+Whatever go in this room, stay in this room.
+Any more questions."

-"We can bring in books and other information, right?"
-Martin questioned.

-"Yes.
-You have my permission to bring in any non-classified open source materials that you see or find.
-You have my permission as a group up until ten thousand dollars.
-Then we will discuss why you need more money."
+None were forthcoming.

+The director started handing everyone a folder.
+"In this folder are a list of questions we expect you to answer, but not the only questions you will answer.
+Don't expect that answering these questions to mean that your work is over.
+I expect you to keep working until I say that you are done.
+If you have any questions, I will try to answer.
+If I can't, you know the default answer I gave you earlier.
+I expect to have something at the end of the day."

+Then he walked away before closing the door, leaving Casey Martin and the others on their own.

+"What we do now?" he said.

+***

+There was a futuristic television screen in front of them.
+He and the others didn't really question it.
+Instead, their workday consisted of binging through the episodes, making detailed and copious notes for each episode.

+But it dawn on them that all those 'characters' are actually real people, even the actors too.
+Sometime, they are really actors, sometime they have different career.

+"What are the fuck we watching?"
+Martin asked, as he looked over a folder about Deep Space Telemetry.

+"A coverup for their program?"
+Aubrey May, a green hair woman with a bachelor in economic, speculated.
+Her hands were on the folder of a dead colonel named Frank Cromwell, who was in black ops.
+They looked into it between their bingewatching and found some inconsistency and irregularity, especially since he was stationed at "Deep Blue", the program for Deep Space Telemetry.

+"You think this is all real?" he wondered.
+"That there is really an alien artifact and a secret command devoted to it under NORAD?"